Have you heard of NVC? (Nonviolent Communication)

 3. Denial of responsibility e.g. an adult telling a child “Don’t make me hit you” (as if a child could “make” an adult do anything).
 All forms of denial of responsibility.

-4. Placing demands on others e.g. “Do it my way or else” or anything where there’s a subtle threat of some sort of punishment.
+4. Placing demands on others e.g. “Do it my way” or “Do it when I say or else” or anything where there’s a subtle threat of some sort of punishment.
 So in violent communication, the verb “to be” is very important and we want to know who is what, especially who is “good” and who is “bad”, because then we know who “deserves” to be punished or rewarded

 5. Coercion.
 Manipulating other people through fear, guilt, shame, duty and obligation to get a reward or to avoid a punishment out of ‘shoulds’ or ‘have tos’.
 So anytime I ask you to do something for me, and let’s say I threaten you to do it, or I try to manipulate you or guilt trip you into doing it, that would be a form of violent communication